echoreader/wealthhustle.blog/src/content/posts/investing-guide-to-financial-wellness.md

 *   **Consolidate Accounts:** I simplified my financial life by rolling over old 401(k)s into a single IRA and using one primary checking and savings account.
 Less clutter means less stress.
 *   **Schedule a Weekly "Money Date":** For 30 minutes each week, I review my accounts, track my spending against my budget, and check in on my **financial goals**.
 This proactive habit prevents small issues from becoming big problems.

+> Looking for practical money habits?
+Read [How to Save Money Fast on a Low Income](https://wealthhustle.blog/how-to-save-money-fast-on-a-low-income/) for simple strategies that support your financial goals.

 ## The Most Important Factor: Your Money Mindset

 All the technical **financial planning** in the world fails without the right mindset.
 My journey required a shift from scarcity to abundance.